 1959 - A fire destroys the original "Botel" in the harbor of Fire Island Pines.

 2001 - The Pet Shop Boys' musical Closer to Heaven opens in London's East End.

-June 3, 2001 - Six Feet Under debuts on HBO.
-One of the couples portrayed is an interracial male couple in a tempestuous relationship.
+2001 - Six Feet Under debuts on HBO.
+One of the couples portrayed is David and Mark, an interracial male couple in a tempestuous relationship.

 June 5, 2010 - Elton John is paid $1 million to perform at homophobic, rightwing gasbag Rush Limbaugh's 4th wedding.

 2010 - Portugal becomes the eighth nation where same sex marriage is legal.